* Summit statement signals political will to try for U.S.

 * U.S. says EU leaders' support builds confidence towards an

 * EU-U.S. deal would encompass one-third of global trade

 Friday to push for a free-trade pact with the United States,

-Major exporters Germany and Britain appear to have won
+Major exporters Germany and Britain won support from the

-for a comprehensive trade agreement" with the United States.
+gave "its support for a comprehensive trade agreement" with the

 The EU leaders' statement raises expectations that U.S.